Hurricanes May Be Dangerous but Not Evil

 This is why the demand for a single, definitive answer generates tension: it denies the play of difference that actually structures meaning.
 The difficulty of the question is not incidental—it is intrinsic.
 Woman is an aporia, a site of endless contestation.
 Outrage arises precisely because the question both demands and resists resolution.

-The point, then, is not to settle the metaphysical question but to foster solidarity.
-That means choosing the description of woman that best promotes human flourishing and reduces harm.
+The point, then, is not to settle the metaphysical question but to enjoy ambiguity and to foster solidarity.
+That means choosing the description of woman that best promotes human flourishing and reduces harm and is open to interpretation.
 Rather than offering a final definition, our task is to help society continually renegotiate its self-descriptions.

 We can also ask more generally: What is a human being?
 Here too, the problems multiply if we think in terms of essences.

 A person is not a fixed substance but a pattern of modulated repetition.
 Life seems coherent over time because of habits, recurring desires, aspirations, and flaws.
-But a person is not a stable essence—it is a process.
+But a person is not a stable essence—it is a process, an event, a “happening”.
 Like a hurricane, a person is a complex system: dynamic, shifting, and contingent.
 And this observation, of course, is made by yet another hurricane, observed by still others—each shaping and shaped by the rest.

 Everything must be explained, everything should be understood, and if something cannot be understood, it counts as nothing. [… So believe] many people, who are constantly having everything explained to them and are presented with a world without secrets, without the inexplicable or the overly complex, eventually come to believe themselves that they understand everything. – (Bauer, 2018)

-People, too, defy moral simplification.
-Someone can be both a criminal and kind.
-They can support terror and endure horrific cruelty.
-They can be brilliant poets and members of the Nazi party.
-I can acknowledge this with an and instead of a but.
+People, too, resist moral simplification.
+A person can be both a criminal and deeply kind; they can support terror while enduring horrific cruelty; they can be a brilliant poet and a member of the Nazi party.
+I choose to acknowledge these realities with an “and” rather than a “but”.

-There is no way out of this complexity.
-There is only more complexity.
-And yet, it feels increasingly difficult to escape our digital condition: a world structured by discrete representations, code, and networks.
-In such a world, the richness of experience is flattened into simplified, exchangeable symbols—symbols that can be used and abused to make sense of things, to draw quick conclusions, and to conjure yet another hurricane.
+There is no escape from this complexity—only further layers of it.
+Yet, it feels increasingly difficult to transcend our digital condition: a world structured by discrete representations, binary code, and rigid networks.
+In such an environment, the richness of lived experience is flattened into exchangeable symbols—tokens that are used and abused to force a sense of order, to draw hasty conclusions, and to conjure yet another storm.

 References